claudiok/clsim/README.md

 clsim.I3CLSimMakeHits will not correctly since currently DOMs are assumed.
 Only DOMOversizeFactor=1 has been tested yet.
 The height is also scaled with that factor, however there is no PANCAKE_FACTOR applied, therefore the module will have the actuall size indicated by the DOMOversizeFactor.
+If flashers are implemented they need to be positioned in either of the two spheres or pointed in a way that the photons do not hit the sphere.
+This can be changed if needed however this makes the code run faster.

 License